KWU’s Showman named KBCA’s 4-year Women’s College Coach of the Year

 SALINA, Kan.
-(Kansas Wesleyan Athletic Communications) Kansas Wesleyan coach Ryan Showman has been named as the Kansas Basketball Coaches Association’s 4-Year Women’s College Coach of the Year.
+(KSNW) – Kansas Wesleyan coach Ryan Showman has been named as the Kansas Basketball Coaches Association’s 4-Year Women’s College Coach of the Year.

 Showman led the 2019-20 team to a 26-6 overall record and a 21-3 mark in the KCAC, setting a new school record for conference wins in a season.
 The Coyotes also won the KCAC Regular Season Championship, winning the title outright for the first time in program history.